TheAstro30/Solitaire/README.md

 # Solitaire
 A simple implementation of the classic game "Klondike", or "Patience"

-Configuration: Any CPU; Target Framework: .NET3.5; Visual Studio 2012
+Configuration: Any CPU; Target Framework: .NET3.5; C# v7.0, Visual Studio 2017

+This was written using features of C# version 7 (Visual Studio 2017).
+It will NOT compile in Visual Studio 2012.

 Make sure to copy the "data" folder from the "Debug' folder to the "Release" folder, or the graphics won't work.